haimlavi1989/llm-benchmarking/model-catalog-backend/docs/PROJECT_SUMMARY.md

 ## Project Overview

 The LLM Benchmarking Platform is a comprehensive system designed for large-scale AI model performance testing and cataloging.
-The platform addresses the central challenge of handling thousands of different test configurations to create an accurate and up-to-date model catalog.
+The platform addresses the central challenge of handling thousands of different test configurations to create an accurate and up-to-date model catalog with 9,000+ configurations per model.

 ## Key Objectives